Hilena/hilena/README.md

 ## About Me
 - 🌟 **Data Enthusiast**
-- 🌱 Currently learning the basics of **Data Engineering/Database Management**
+- 🌱 Focused on advancing my skills in Data Engineering and Database Management
 - 🎓 **B.Sc. in Data Science**, Colorado State University
 - 🌍 Based in Philadelphia, PA
 - 🌿 **Nature lover** and **hiking enthusiast**